-2. Material risk concentrations and changes in risk profile over the reporting period

-Gross underwriting risk has remained relatively stable over the reporting period, with a small increase arising from the growth in tonnage of ships entered into the club.
-This is consistent with the relatively high levels of policyholder loyalty, low levels of churn in the underwriting portfolio and targeting of a breakeven underwriting result including expenses.
+2. Material risk concentrations and changes in risk profile over the reporting period in the underwriting portfolio and targeting of a breakeven underwriting result including expenses.
 Underwriting risk net of reinsurance has moved in line with gross underwriting risk.

+Gross underwriting risk has remained relatively stable over the period, with no substantive change in tonnage of ships entered into the club.
+This is consistent with the relatively high levels of policyholder loyalty, low levels of churn